 Product liability is a broad area of law concerning injuries that are caused by consumer products.
 If you’ve purchased an item and have sustained injuries that should have been prevented, you may be able to file a personal injury claim to seek compensation for your losses.

 Defect Claims and Product Liability in Illinois

 Product liability claims are built on the type of defect that caused the plaintiff’s injury.
+To determine which defect caused your injury, your attorney will conduct a thorough investigation, looking into when and where you purchased or received the item, how you were using it at the time it injured you, and what steps the manufacturer took to ensure the product’s safety and reliability.
 Most claims are built on design defects, manufacturing defects, or marketing defects.

 Manufacturing defects develop when there’s a problem with how a specific item is made.
 This typically only affects one or a few items out of an entire line of products.
 Issues can arise in the event an error occurs on the assembly line in a factory, which would make certain products different from all the others.

 Car accidents involving defective auto parts are typically the result of a manufacturing error.
 For example, if, during the production of brakes, a specific set of brakes passed through the assembly line with fewer components than the rest, the person that ends up with those brakes in their vehicle could potentially lose control and be unable to stop without colliding with another car or object.